nakayama-kazuki/202x/power-punch/en/readme.md

 - Marking elements with "○" or "×"
 - Drawing one or two additional elements

-With ponchi-e that express multiple states, you can easily select a base that matches the discussion point, maximizing the effect of the pen tool.
+With ponchi★★★-e that express multiple states, you can easily select a base that matches the discussion point, maximizing the effect of the pen tool.

 ## 6. Avoid Preconceptions

 Stimulating participants' creativity is one goal, but be mindful of preconceptions, misunderstandings, and distractions that hinder understanding.
-For example, if size is a discussion point, the ponchi-e should represent size relationships without causing misunderstandings.
+For example, if size is a discussion point, the ponchi★★★-e should represent size relationships without causing misunderstandings.

 Also, when expressing connections, minimize misunderstandings.
-In the following ponchi-e, when connecting boxes with the same alphabet, the keyline connector is out of the question, and there is room for improvement with straight or curved lines.
+In the following ponchi★★★-e, when connecting boxes with the same alphabet, the keyline connector is out of the question, and there is room for improvement with straight or curved lines.

 <img src='https://raw.githubusercontent.com/nakayama-kazuki/202x/main/power-punch/img/sec-008.gif' />